Summer childcare issues

 7min read

 According to research by the national childcare charity Daycare Trust, finding affordable childcare during the summer break is one of the biggest headaches for parents.
 Yet because of the lack of places and the high cost, most parents don’t actually organise their summer childcare until a few weeks beforehand.
-The costs and shortage of places can be overwhelming, often meaning parents end up taking unpaid leave and using the bulk of annual holiday entitlement to be with the kids With family budgets being squeezed by the effects of the recession, our advice may help ease the burden.
+The costs and shortage of places can be overwhelming, often meaning parents end up taking unpaid leave and using the bulk of annual holiday entitlement to be with the kids.
+With family budgets being squeezed by the effects of the recession, our advice may help ease the burden.

 Parents of children aged 16 and under have the right to ask their employer for flexible working arrangements.
 Employers are obliged to consider any application for flexible working and can only reject it if there’s a good business reason for doing so.
 Flexible working takes several forms: either part-time, flexi time (choosing when to work), compressed hours (working your agreed hours over fewer days), staggered hours (different starting and finishing times for employees in the same workplace); job sharing; working from home for part or all of your hours; or term-time only working.
 Discuss these options with your employer to try and find an arrangement that suits you both.
 Read our article on flexible working for more information.